RSGallery2/RSGallery2_Plugin_GalleryCreator/README.md

 'Create own' allows to add more galleries to the owned ones.
 For web pages which support my galleries.
 With this plugin a new gallery may be created for every new Joomla user

-Install the plugin, enable the plugin, check the plugin settings and add a new user (try from frontend and backend).
+Install the plugin, *enable the plugin*, check the plugin settings and add a new user (try from frontend and backend).